Chapter 12: Miscellaneous

 This means that if a third party can provide evidence that an application is not novel or lacks inventive step then the Office will consider this information during the substantive examination of the application whilst determining whether to grant a patent.
 Such observations may be filed before A-Publication and will be acknowledged immediately and sent to the applicant but will not be dealt with formally until the application has been published.
 These are processed by Examiner Assistants see PDN 4/15 so all Third Party Observations should be routed through to them in the first instance.

 When a letter or email is received from a third party stating that it contains observations in accordance with s.21 (or in the case of a private individual it appears so), the Examiner Assistant should ensure the documents have the Doc Code TPOBS and select the Third Party Observations label on the front cover of the dossier.
 The letter should be checked for personal data and redacted if necessary before being made OPI.
-The standard message S21 OBS should be sent to the patent examiner (see PDN 4/15).
+TThe standard message S21 OBS should be sent to the patent examiner only if an exam report has been issued (see PDN 4/15).

-If the observations contain any offensive or libellous material the Patent Examiner (or Examiner Assistant) should redact it.
-The examiner will add the OLFI annotation to make the documents available on IPSUM.
-If the first s.18 report is not due the examiner will write to both the applicant and the third party advising the applicant of the ‘observations’ and acknowledging receipt to the third party.
+If the observations contain any offensive or libellous material the Examiner Assistant (EA) should redact it.
+The EA will add the OLFI annotation to make the documents available on IPSUM.
+If the first s.18 report is not yet due the EA will write to both the applicant and the third party advising the applicant of the ‘observations’ and acknowledging receipt to the third party.
 Care should be taken to issue the redacted copy to the applicant and not the original.

 It should be noted that the filing of observations under s.21 does not make that person a party to the proceedings and therefore no information beyond that allowed by s.118 should be given to that party.